TRCNG: 2019–2022: Rising, members lawsuits, TS shutdown, and disbandment

 On May 17, 2019, TRCNG released the single "Paradise".

 On November 4, Wooyeop and Taeseon filed a criminal complaint against TS Entertainment with the Seoul Metropolitan Police Agency for violating the Child Welfare Law, citing child abuse, assault, and money extortion.
 They filed a request to cancel their contracts with the company.
 It resulted in their departure from the group.
 The pair later disclosed evidence of their abuse, claims which TS denied.
 On November 27, the parents of the remaining TRCNG members filed a lawsuit against Wooyeop, Taeseon, and their parents, alleging that they were spreading false information and intentionally causing conflicts.

 In January 2021, TRCNG's label, TS Entertainment, privately shut down and deleted its website, leaving the fate of the group unknown.

-On March 28, 2022, TS Entertainment announced that TRCNG's contract has ended, and the group has officially disbanded after 3 years.
+On March 28, 2022, the members of TRCNG released individual letters via social media to confirm the group's disbandment, as well as thank the fans for their support.